quangthangisme/tp/docs/DeveloperGuide.md

     * 2d1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2e.
-The Contact is not assigned to the Todo.
+The contact is not assigned to the todo.
     * 2e1.
 TC displays an error message.

       Use case resumes from step 2.

-**Use case 13: Mark a Todo as completed**
+**Use case 13: Mark a todo as completed**

 **MSS**
-1. User <u>finds all Todos (UC:10)</u>.
+1. User <u>finds all todos (UC:10)</u>.
-2. User requests to mark a Todo as completed.
+2. User requests to mark a todo as completed.
-3. TC marks the Todo as completed.
+3. TC marks the todo as completed.
 4. TC displays a confirmation message.

 **Extensions**